ramsey/twig-codeblock/CONTRIBUTING.md

 ## Running Tests

-The following tests must pass before we will accept a pull request.
-If any of these do not pass, it will result in a complete build failure.
-Before you can run these, be sure to `composer install`.
+All tests must pass before we will accept a pull request.
+If tests do not pass, it will result in a complete build failure.
+Please run the following command to ensure tests pass before opening your pull request:

 ```
-./vendor/bin/parallel-lint src tests
-./vendor/bin/phpunit --coverage-text
-./vendor/bin/phpcs src tests --standard=psr2 -sp
+composer test
 ```